-St Joseph's School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+St Joseph's will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.

-8. Learning at home
+Learning at home

-Where children are being asked to learn online at home the DfE has provided Remote education good practice.
+Where children are being asked to learn online at home the DfE has provided Providing Remote Education Advice for Schools.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 Staff with access to school devices are reminded about rules on the misuse of school technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
 School staff will:

 - not use private accounts

 - log all contacts

 - log issues and concerns

-- consider pupils with SEND
+- consider the increased vulnerability of pupils with SEND

 - avoid private chats with pupils

-9. Key Responsibilities
+Key Roles and Responsibilities